vega/altair/doc/user_guide/times_and_dates.rst

 Specifying Time Zones
 ---------------------
-If you are viewing the above visualizations in a supported browser (see :ref:`note-browser-compliance` above), the times are both serialized and rendered in local time, so that the ``January 1st 00:00:00`` row renders in the chart as ``00:00`` on ``January 1st``.
+If you are viewing the above visualizations in a supported browser (see :ref:`note-browser-compliance`), the times are both serialized and rendered in local time, so that the ``January 1st 00:00:00`` row renders in the chart as ``00:00`` on ``January 1st``.